braidn/braidn/README.md

 I am caught and seemingly have been for the past 8 years in the dry cycle of e-commerce.
 This means I noodle a lot on inventory systems, skus, back-end dev, and the works...
 Probably.
 Outside of that (but, still in computing),
-I am love to build small/replacable things, fiddle with docker images, and push the boundaries of type systems.
+I love to build small/replacable things, fiddle with Docker/container images, push serverless bits to their maximum RPC nature, and explore the boundaries of type systems.

 My physical loves are keyboards and prime camera lenses...
 OH!
 I also work at wonderful beauty startup called [Glossier][glos].